huserben/TfsExtensions/BuildTasks/overview.md

 ## Release Notes
 ### Version 2.0 task is written in Node.js and thus supports Linux Agents as well!
 The PowerShell Task will not be maintained anymore.

+* **A new Task is available that can be used to wait for Builds that were triggered by the Trigger Build Task in any previous step**

 The latest release notes can be found on [Github](https://github.com/huserben/TfsExtensions/blob/master/BuildTasks/ReleaseNotes.md).